brownieboy/react-bootstrap-slider/README.md

     npm install

-to install the dependencies.
+in the project's root folder to install the dependencies.
 Note: React, React Dom, Prop Types and Bootstrap _will_ all be installed this time because they are listed as development dependencies as well as peer dependencies for the project.
 Please see [discussion on PR43](https://github.com/brownieboy/react-bootstrap-slider/pull/43) for why I've listed these packages under both peerDependencies and devDependencies.)

 To develop, issue this command: